zammad/zammad-documentation/appendix/backup-and-restore/configuration.rst

 Backup Configuration
 ********************

-Before you can run either a backup or restoration, the scripts requires to provide a configuration file.
+Before you can run either a backup or restoration, the scripts require you to provide a configuration file.
 We're shipping a ``config.dist`` within the ``/opt/zammad/contrib/backup`` directory which you can simply rename.

 To do so run the following commands as either ``root`` or ``zammad`` user.